 And that’s when the problems started.

-Since I loved running so much I had written myself a training plan that went up to 80 miles a week at it’s peak.
-For the most part, I stuck to it, until I got to about 50 and things started hurting.
+Since I loved running so much I had written myself a training plan that went up to 80 miles a week at its peak (again- at the time I didn’t really understand what I was getting myself into.
+I just knew that I wanted to be fast, and that’s how much “fast” people ran).
+This might have worked, but I got to about 40 miles a week when things started hurting.
 Specifically, my hip would start hurting.

 lesson 2: if you’re hurting, rest. if rest doesn’t fix it, see a professional and DON’T run through it

 THE SMART THING would have been to ease off, check out my weird hip pains, or at least.. put some ice on it, you know?